briansunter/graph/site/content/pages/abdul bari algorithms/recurrence-relation-masters-theorem-dividing.md

 So $O(n^3)$

-# Master's Theorem Dividing 2
+# Master's Theorem for Dividing 2

 {{< youtube kGcO-nAm9Vc >}}